Our advocacy volunteers and staff work with lawmakers year-round to change public policies that affect the cardiovascular health of Kansas residents.

 Making this determination before the newborn leaves the hospital means that diagnosis and treatment can be addressed sooner and lessening the chance that an emergency might occur outside the hospital should the newborn be discharged with a critical congenital heart defect lurking undiagnosed.

 The American Heart Association could not exist without the support of its volunteers.
 The advocacy team is eternally grateful for the support that our volunteer advocates provide.
 Your combined voices as evidenced through action alerts, phone calls and meetings are an invaluable tool in helping our advocacy program to be so successful.
-On behalf of the Kansas advocacy team let me say “Thank You” for your support during a difficult 2012 legislative session.
+On behalf of the Kansas advocacy team let me say “Thank You” for your support.
 We could never do it without you and we are honored to work on your behalf in Topeka.